minibolt-guide/minibolt/guide/lightning/web-app.md

 ### Access to your Amboss node account

-* In the "Home" screen - "Quick Actions" section, click on Amboss icon "Login", wait to the top right corner notification to show you "Logged in" and click again on the Amboss icon "Go to".
+* In the "Home" screen - "Quick Actions" section, click on Amboss icon "Login", wait for the top right corner notification to show you "Logged in" and click again on the Amboss icon "Go to".
 This will open a secondary tab in your browser to access your Amboss account node.

-Advice: If you can't do "Login", maybe the cause is because you don't have a channel opened yet.
+Advice: If you can't do "Login", maybe the cause is that you don't have a channel opened yet.
 Planning to open a small size channel to be connected with the Lightning Network and to the Amboss node.

 * Making sure we are connected to the Amboss account, now back to Thunderhub for the next steps.